How to Run a Content Audit on Your Competitors Site

 You might notice that your competitor tweets more than they update their Facebook page, and they might post videos less often than they add new pictures to Pinterest.

-16. What types of updates do they share?
+16. What types of updates do your competitors share?

 A successful social media strategy usually involves various update types, including plain status updates, links, videos, and photos.
 You can gauge how well their audience receives different types of updates by looking at comments, likes, shares, repins, and other reactions.